Vikash9n/Lite_SeqCNN/README.md

 # Lite_SeqCNN+
 This reprository is for Lite-SeqCNN+.

-To run the python script, follow the code example given in the folder Example.
+To run the python script, follow **the code example given in the folder Example**.

 This has following main python files.